cloud-peterjohn/Taipei_TREEs/README.md

-# 🌳 Street Tree Detection and Species Classification in Taipei City
+# 🌳 Street Tree Detection and Counting in Taipei City
 <img src="readme_figures/icon.ico" alt="icon" width="120"/>

 This project focuses on detecting individual street trees in Taipei City using high-resolution satellite imagery and deep learning.